- Getting Started: Education WordPress Theme Documentation

 Color – Theme Options #

-In this area of your theme documentation, you will be able to edit/change colors of your site, the site main color is called as ‘Global Color’ and you also can change the footer color and header color for light or education colors.
+In this area of your Education WordPress theme documentation, guide & tutorial, you will be able to edit/change the colors of your site.
+The site’s primary color is called ‘Global Color’, and you also can change the footer color and header color for light or education colors.